Colt is a marketing analyst and freelance writer who's always been interested in examining businesses to help inform others.

-Hero Motocorp is a leading Indian manufacturer of two wheelers (i.e. motorcycles and scooters), headquartered in New Delhi.
-Based on market capitalization, it is not only the largest two wheeler manufacturer in India but the largest in the world as well.
+Hero Motocorp is a leading Indian manufacturer of two-wheelers (i.e. motorcycles and scooters), headquartered in New Delhi.
+Based on market capitalization, it is not only the largest two-wheeler manufacturer in India but also the largest in the world.
 In 2018, Hero Motocorp has already expanded its global presence to 37 countries across 4 continents.
-In the same year, it became the first two wheeler company in the world to achieve more than 7.5 million unit sales.
+In the same year, it became the first two-wheeler company in the world to achieve more than 7.5 million unit sales.

-Hero Motocorp enjoy various competitive advantages and strengths that has contributed to its success and immense growth for more than 3 decades.
+Hero Motocorp enjoys various competitive advantages and strengths that have contributed to its success and immense growth for more than three decades.

-Brand Recognition - Brand and brand trust plays a huge part when purchase decisions are made by consumers.
-Hero MotoCorp is a strong brand which is synonymous with reliability and fuel efficient two wheelers.
+- Brand Recognition: Brand and brand trust plays a huge part when purchase decisions are made by consumers.
+Hero MotoCorp is a strong brand that is synonymous with reliability and fuel-efficient two-wheelers.
 According to The Brand Trust Report published by Trust Research Advisory, the conglomerate surged 223 places to rank 33 as one of India's most trusted brands in 2018.
-It was ranked 6 in the automobile category, the highest of any Indian two wheeler manufacturer in the shortlist.
+It was ranked 6 in the automobile category, the highest of any Indian two-wheeler manufacturer on the shortlist.

-Extensive Domestic Network - Hero MotoCorp has over 6,500 dealerships and service points across India.
-The large number of service points has allowed it to roll out its Express Service scheme, where it strives to service a customer's vehicle within 60 minutes.
+- Extensive Domestic Network: Hero MotoCorp has over 6,500 dealerships and service points across India.
+A large number of service points has allowed it to roll out its Express Service scheme, where it strives to service a customer's vehicle within 60 minutes.

-Large Product Portfolio - Not only does Hero MotoCorp provide a large variety of two wheelers, it is moving rapidly alongside current market trends as well.
+- Large Product Portfolio: Not only does Hero MotoCorp provide a large variety of two-wheelers, but it is also moving rapidly alongside current market trends as well.
 In late 2016, it made its first venture into the electric vehicle market by investing in a Bangalore-based tech manufacturer, Ather Energy.
 It has a rich and diversified portfolio targeting different segments.
-For example, the XPulse series is catered towards the international consumer and the Xtreme series is targeted at the growing premium motorcycle segment.
+For example, the XPulse series is catered to the international consumer and the Xtreme series is targeted at the growing premium motorcycle segment.

-Despite its strong domestic presence and large market, Hero MotorCorp still have some weaknesses that can threaten its growth and future.
+Despite its strong domestic presence and large market, Hero MotorCorp still has some weaknesses that can threaten its growth and future.

-Poor Gender Diversification - As of late 2018, Hero MotoCorp had only 256 female employees out of 8266, Although the figure has tripled from a mere 1% in 2014, much more still can be done to address the gender inequality and diversification.
+- Poor Gender Diversification: As of late 2018, Hero MotoCorp had only 256 female employees out of 8266.
+Although the figure has tripled from a mere 1% in 2014, much more still can be done to address gender inequality and diversification.

-Declining Service Quality - In a study conducted by the International Journal of Innovative Research in Science, Engineering and Technology in 2015, the overall service quality for Hero MotoCorp fell below expectations of end consumers.
-According to the study based using SERVQUAL model of service quality, Bajaj Auto, one of its closest competitors, was deemed to have better overall service and appeal.
+- Declining Service Quality: In a study conducted by the International Journal of Innovative Research in Science, Engineering, and Technology in 2015, the overall service quality for Hero MotoCorp fell below the expectations of end consumers.
+According to the study based using the SERVQUAL model of service quality, Bajaj Auto, one of its closest competitors, was deemed to have better overall service and appeal.

-Joint Ventures and Acquisitions - Despite the terminated joint venture with Honda Japan, it is crucial to note that for many years, technology in its two wheelers came from Honda.
-By acquiring start-ups or going into joint ventures will allow the conglomerate to obtain more valuable technology and tap into other market segments.
+- Joint Ventures and Acquisitions: Despite the terminated joint venture with Honda Japan, it is crucial to note that for many years, technology in its two-wheelers came from Honda.
+Acquiring start-ups or going into joint ventures will allow the conglomerate to obtain more valuable technology and tap into other market segments.
 A good example is its 49.2% stake buyout of Erik Buell Racing, which allows Hero MotoCorp to synergize motor technologies and extend sales into the North American market.

-Electric Two Wheelers - The electric bike and scooter market is booming globally and it would be an opportunity for Hero MotoCorp to leverage on.
+- Electric Two Wheelers: The electric bike and scooter market is booming globally and it would be an opportunity for Hero MotoCorp to leverage.
 The e-bike market is expected to reach about 24.3 billion U.S. dollars by 2025.
 According to Prescient and Strategic Intelligence, the electric scooter and motorcycles market in India alone will surge past $617.7 million by 2025.